monheimx9/sonarr-sub-managerr/readme.md

 At this day 09/19/2023, it has only been tested with Sonarr 3.0.10.1567 I'm not planning to move to Sonarr 4 until a stable version is out

+It hasn't been tested on Windows, and I'm pretty sure it won't work in this state